How Do I Liquidate a Company?

 What does it cost to put a company into liquidation?

 There is no set fee for liquidating a company.
 The liquidator must by law keep detailed records of all time spent on each liquidation and it is usual for the liquidator to seek a resolution at the creditor’s meeting, that his costs are paid on a time cost basis.
-In October 2015 additional provisions were brought into force in respect of liquidator’s fees.
 In all creditor voluntary liquidations, the liquidator must now set out details of the estimated costs of dealing with all aspects of the liquidation at the creditors meeting and seek the creditor’s approval to that estimate.

 In the event that the liquidator’s costs exceed the original estimate approved by the creditors, then the additional costs can only be paid if the creditors agree to them.